Cem2204/Cem2204/README.md

 ###

 # 💫 About Me:
-🔭 I’m currently working on a Flutter App<br>🌱 I’m currently learning Flutter and Rust<br>💬 Ask me about Python and Flutter
+🔭 I’m currently working on a Flutter App<br>🌱 I’m currently learning Flutter and dotNet Core<br>💬 Ask me about Python and Flutter

 ## 🌐 Socials: